 John Wayne had deliberately moved away from westerns after The Searchers (1956), but none of his films since then had been particularly successful or well received.
 This film was a return to the genre for him.

 Howard Hawks always wanted someone who would connect with teenagers to play Colorado.
 Reportedly, his first choice was Elvis Presley, who was enthusiastic about the opportunity.
-Unfortunately, Presley's manager, Col. Tom Parker, wanted too much money and top billing.
-Neither Hawks nor Wayne would have any of it, so the search continued.
+Unfortunately, Presley's manager, Colonel Tom Parker, wanted too much money and top billing.
+Neither Hawks nor John Wayne would have any of it, so the search continued.
 Presley joined the US army in March 1958, two months before filming began.

 For most of the film Chance (John Wayne) has the front of his hat turned up to make him look a little soft and friendly.
 However in the tough guy scenes when Chance informs Nathan Burdette that he will have Stumpy kill his brother if there is any trouble, the front of the hat is turned down, in traditional tough guy mode.

 After seeing the film, Gary Cooper said it was "so phony, nobody believes in it."
 Ironically, Cooper had been a visitor to the set since he was filming The Hanging Tree (1959) nearby.
 "Rio Bravo" is considered to be John Wayne and Howard Hawks' reply to Gary Cooper's own film High Noon (1952) because neither Wayne or Hawks thought a real lawman would want or need to ask for help in handling a problem like Cooper's character did in that film.

 John Wayne's working script for the film was auctioned by Heritage Auctions for $20,315 by the Texas-based company.
 All but last three of its 122 pages were folded in half, a habit that the actor had of doing with all of his working scripts.